Butterflied chicken is my second favorite way to grill chicken.

 - 1 tablespoon fish sauce

-1. Butterfly the chicken: Butterfly the chicken by cutting out the backbone, and flattening the breastbone by pressing down hard with the back of your hand.
-Fold the wing tips back under the wing, then and put each chicken in a large (1 gallon) ziploc bag. *Or, put them in a baking dish that can hold them flat, but make sure you rotate them every 15 minutes while marinating.
+- Butterfly the chicken: Butterfly the chicken by cutting out the backbone, and flattening the breastbone by pressing down hard with the back of your hand.
+Fold the wing tips back under the wing, then and put each chicken in a large (1 gallon) ziploc bag.
+(Or, put them in a baking dish that is wide enough for the chickens to sit flat in the brinerade, and flip them every 15 minutes to coat evenly.)

-3. Prepare the grill: Prepare your grill for cooking on indirect high heat (details in my grilled chicken basic technique).
-For my Weber kettle, I light a chimney starter* full of charcoal, wait for it to be covered with ash, then pour it in two equal piles on the sides of the grill, and put the drip pan in the middle, between the piles. *I highly recommend the Weber Chimney Starter, because it is larger than most chimney starters.
-It holds 5 quarts of charcoal, which exactly the right size for cooking this recipe.
+- Prepare the grill: Prepare your grill for cooking on indirect high heat.
+For my Weber kettle, I light a chimney starter full of charcoal, wait for it to be covered with ash, then pour it in two equal piles on the sides of the grill, and put the drip pan in the middle, between the piles.

-4. Grill the chicken: Put the chicken on the grill, over the drip pan, skin side down.
+- Grill the chicken: Put the chicken on the grill, over the drip pan, skin side down.
 Cook, covered, for 30 minutes.
-Flip the chicken skin side up and cook, covered, until the chicken is done, about another 15 to 30 minutes.
-You want the chicken to be 160 to 170*F in the thickest part of the breast, and 170*F to 180*F in the deepest part of the thigh.
+Flip the chicken skin side up and cook, covered, until the chicken is done, about 15 minutes.
+You want the chicken to be 160°F in the thickest part of the breast, and at least 170°F in the deepest part of the thigh.